Edgar-Donk/tkinter.ttk.style/docs/01basics.rst

 original widgets and the class Style().
 Two of the widgets in ttk, Combobox and Treeview are new, whereas some widgets only exist in tkinter.

-.. note:: Spinbox has been added to ttk - see the latest documentation
+.. note:: Spinbox has been added to ttk - see the latest documentation.
+   If your Python is 3.7 or later then everything should work, if you have an earlier release then change the import statements and import Spinbox from tkinter.

 Where widgets are duplicated be aware that between tkinter and ttk their property options do not correspond .
 For instance ttk Button has a